Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 |---|---|---|

-Key takeaway: Most western states have constitutional carry OR recognize Oregon.
-But California, Washington, and Nevada do NOT.
+Key point: Most western states have constitutional carry or honor Oregon CHL.
+But California, Washington, and Nevada do not.

 |---|---|---|